 - share file and folder links with test results safely and securely;

-For instance, Vidscrip, a free tool for recording short videos on the healthcare-related topics, lets physicians create videos with answers to FAQs about the new coronavirus and share them via their fav channels.
+For instance, Vidscrip, a free tool for recording short videos on healthcare-related topics, lets physicians create videos with answers to FAQs about the new coronavirus and share them via their fav channels.

 When making a roadmap for your medical website design and development, consider how you can keep patients informed on the novel coronavirus.

-Best medical website design is disability-friendly by default.
+The best medical website design is disability-friendly by default.
 About 20% of your traffic may come from users with certain physical limitations.

-And to make sure that they don’t experience any discomfort when using your platform, you can make all the web pages absolutely accessible.
+And to make sure that they don’t experience any discomfort when using your platform, you can make all the web pages accessible.